What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 leed certified building, the crystal in london

 Getting the LEED certification for your project is like getting your sustainable design efforts the recognition they deserve.
 Especially in times when global warming has become a pressing issue for the world, minimizing the environmental impact of the Architecture, Engineering, and Construction (AEC) industry has become all the more essential.
 A LEED certification not only testifies your environment-consciousness but also places you as a formidable futuristic leader in the fraternity.
-So, let’s delve deeper into understanding LEED certification building requirements and how you can fulfil them for your projects.
+So, let’s delve deeper into understanding LEED certification requirements and how you can fulfil them for your projects.

 What are the Various Levels of the LEED Rating System?

-Leed certification building requirements
+leed certification building requirements

 LEED Certified